Kami/node-cassandra-client/README.md

 compatibility mode on by passing `'cql_version': '2.0.0'` attribute to `Connection` / `PooledConnection` constructor in the options object.

+Explicitly setting CQL version on a connection is only supported from Apache Cassandra 1.1 and above so you should only set it if you are using version 1.1 or above.

 For example:

 ```javascript